 33 NORTH CAROLINA

 Karen and I drove up the chain of islands called the Outer Banks.
-We went through Cape Hatteras and Kitty Hawk, where the Wright Brothers made their 12 second flight.
+We went through Cape Hatteras and Kitty Hawk, where the Wright Brothers made that 12 second flight.
 Roanoke Island is the site of England's Lost Colony.

 34 NORTH DAKOTA

-The Cinncinati Red Stockings were baseball's first professional team.
+The Cincinnati Red Stockings were baseball's first professional team.
 I remember them as the Redlegs.
 The Rock n Roll Hall of Fame is in Cleveland.
 I attended the Arnold Schwarzenegger Fitness Expo in Columbus.

 Oklahoma looks like a fist with a pointing finger.
 It is famous for the dust bowl of the 1930s.
 Cattle ranches & oil.
 The Red River flows between Oklahoma and Texas.

 The great timber-producing state!
 Fishing!
 Trout and salmon!
 The Columbia River flows between Oregon and Washington.
 The Willamette Meteorite was found in the valley of the Willamette River.